-NEW YORK (AP) - The crowds of bargain shoppers rushing through store doors the day after Thanksgiving are thinning out.
+NEW YORK (AP) - The crowds of bargain hunters that rush through store doors the day after Thanksgiving have thinned out.

-NEW YORK (AP) — The crowds of bargain shoppers rushing through store doors the day after Thanksgiving are thinning out.
+NEW YORK (AP) — The crowds of bargain hunters that rush through store doors the day after Thanksgiving have thinned out.

-U.S. shoppers spent $9.1 billion at stores on Black Friday, according to data out Saturday from ShopperTrak, a research firm.
+U.S. shoppers spent $9.1 billion at stores on Black Friday, according to data out Saturday from research firm ShopperTrak.
 That's a drop of 7 percent compared with the same day last year.

-But it's too early to call the holiday shopping season a dud.
-ShopperTrak says sales on Thanksgiving jumped 24 percent to $3.2 billion.
-And the figures don't include online sales.
+But it's too early to call the holiday shopping season a dud, said Bill Martin, ShopperTrak' s co-founder.
+Sales on Thanksgiving jumped 24 percent to $3.2 billion.
+And overall sales for the two days are expected to slip half a percent to $12.29 billion.
+The figures don't include online transactions.

-The report suggests that more people are avoiding the long lines and crowds on Black Friday by avoiding time with the family on Thanksgiving Day.
-This year, more large retail stores decided to open their doors to eager shoppers for more hours on the holiday.
+For the second straight year, the report suggests that more people avoided the crowds on Black Friday by avoiding time at home on Thanksgiving Day.
+This year, many large retail stores decided to open their doors to eager shoppers for extended hours on the holiday.